AudioSceneDescriptionFormat/asdf/doc/clip-channel.rst

 A single |transform| can apply to multiple |clip| and/or |channel| elements.
 A |clip| can be transformed by multiple |transform| elements over time.
-The |transform| elements can overlap, but only one of them can contain a rotation in this case.
+The |transform| elements can overlap, but only one of them can contain a rotation in this case (because the order of applying those rotations would be ambiguous).

 ``source``